3lackrukh/atlas-softy-pinko-docker/README.md

 ### Task 0: Create Your First Docker Image
 Create a Docker image based on the latest Ubuntu, update APT, and upgrade all installed software.
 The Docker image should, upon execution, echo "Hello, World!" in the terminal.

-#### In my implementation I have added
-- Cleanup and removal after installation
-    - to reduce the size of the Docker image
-    - allowing for faster deployment

-- Specify working directory
-    - to exercise readability best practices
-    - to exercise maintainability best practices for larger projects

-- Entry Point script
-    - though not demonstrated in the project example, there is not another way to achieve the desired functionality echo "Hello, World!"

-- Copying and changing mode for an entrypoint file
-    - to exercise best practices for larger projects

 ### Task 1: Back-end
 Develop a backend service using Python3, Flask, and Docker.
 Ensure your Dockerfile is set up to handle Python dependencies via pip.